dina0118/movie-recommendation-dissertation/README.md

 5. `content/` — feature construction, then the content-feature models
 6. `analysis/` — evaluation and figures, starting with `11_M2e_analysis_and_figures.Rmd`
+7. `analysis/55_calibration_inference.R`, then
+   `analysis/55b_calibration_m2abc.R` — the calibration measures
+   reported in Chapter 5 and Appendix B

 Several scripts in `analysis/` expect objects created by `11`, and expect the full six-model probability list to be in memory.
 Running a content-feature script overwrites that list, so run the content scripts last.

+`55` and `55b` are the exception: both run inside a clean `06b` session, after `52` and `54`, and `55b` must run in the same session as `55` because it reuses the bootstrap weight matrix drawn there. `55b` refits M2a, M2b and M2c on the calibration set, which takes about eight minutes, and checks them against the cached thresholds and metrics of `07` before computing anything.

 ## Notes